 2. Inflammation reduction

-Inflammation is what causes the pain.
+Inflammation is a large part of what is causing your pain.
 So it must go away for you to feel better.
 There are two ways to potentially accomplish this:

 2. Antinflammatory Injection(s)